What type of content do you primarily create?

 Pro tip: Interactive video pins are gaining traction on Pinterest.
 Use Descript to repurpose your longer videos into bite-sized clips to give yourself more time to perfect your Pinterest strategy.

-Now that you've mastered social media timing, it's time to improve your content strategy.
+Now that you've mastered social media timing for 2024, it's time to improve your content strategy to maximize engagement across platforms.

-While each channel prioritizes certain content formats, video content seems to be gaining traction across platforms and can elevate your social media game.
-Investing in video content can benefit you with higher reach, engagement, and memorability among your audience.
+While each channel prioritizes certain content formats, video content seems to be gaining traction across platforms and can elevate your social media game in 2024.
+Investing in video content can benefit you with higher reach, engagement, and memorability among your audience, especially when posted at optimal times.

 And the best part?
 Creating polished videos has never been easier.

-Descript's text-based video editing tools can help anyone—experienced or amateur—create professional-quality video content in a fraction of the time.
+Descript's text-based video editing tools can help anyone—experienced or amateur—create professional-quality video content in a fraction of the time, allowing you to focus on posting at the optimal times for each platform in 2024.

 Imagine being able to: